Skip to main content

 The lower the number in both the Bot Latency and API Latency sections, the faster Scriptly is at responding to commands!

-The info or botinfo command is awesome for retrieving statistics regarding the Scriptly bot.
+The info command is awesome for retrieving statistics and information regarding the Scriptly bot.

 Image showing what the info command displays